Obama cancels Asia tour over shutdown; raises questions on U.S. pivot

 "I think the summit will go on, there is a long-term plan.
 (But) without Obama, you can imagine how disappointed we are.
 We could hardly imagine he wouldn't come."

-Obama was also scheduled to attend the East Asia Summit, organized by the Association of Southeast Asian Nations (ASEAN), in Brunei next week.
+Obama was also scheduled to attend the East Asia Summit, organised by the Association of Southeast Asian Nations (ASEAN), in Brunei next week.

 Xi, who was on a visit to Malaysia on Friday, did not comment on Obama's decision.
 But analysts said the no-show by the U.S. president would work to China's advantage.